AyushmaanKapri/AyushmaanKapri/README.md

-# 👋 Hi, I’m Ayushmaan Kapri!
+# 👋 Hi, I’m Ayush Kapri!

 ## 🚀 About Me
 I'm a **B.Tech CSE** student specializing in **AI and ML** at **Galgotias University**.
 Passionate about technology and its potential to drive change, I'm currently exploring **Android Development** and venturing into the world of **Flutter**.